patrickzib/SFA/README.md

 Figure (second from right) illustrates the BOSS VS model.
 The BOSS VS model extends the BOSS model by a compact representation of classes instead of time series by using the term frequency - inverse document frequency (tf-idf) for each class.
 It significantly reduces the computational complexity and highlights characteristic SFA words by the use of the tf-idf weight matrix which provides an additional noise reducing effect.

 Figure (right) illustrates the WEASEL model.
-WEASEL conceptually builds on the bag-of-patterns (BOSS) model.
-It derives discriminative features based on the dataset labels.
-WEASEL extracts subsequences at multiple lengths and also considers the order of subsequences (using bi-grams as features) instead of considering each fixed-length window as independent feature.
+WEASEL conceptually builds on the bag-of-patterns model.
+It derives discriminative features based on dataset labels.
+WEASEL extracts windows at multiple lengths and also considers the order of windows (using bi-grams as features) instead of considering each fixed-length window as independent feature (as in BOSS or BOSS VS).
 It then builds a single model from the concatenation of feature vectors.
-It then applies an aggressive statistical feature selection to remove irrelevant features from each class.
-The resulting feature set is highly discriminative, which allows us to use fast logistic regression.
+It finally applies an aggressive statistical feature selection to remove irrelevant features from each class.
+This resulting feature set is highly discriminative, which allows us to use fast logistic regression.

 # SFA: Symbolic Fourier Approximation